utkarshgupta04092003/8-react-favourite-pokemon/README.md

 ## Overview

 The React Favourite Pokemon App is a web application built with React, Vite, the Pokemon API, Tailwind CSS, and additional features such as React `useState`, `useEffect` hooks, `react-router-dom` for routing with parameters, and `Context API` to store the favourite list.
 The app features a header with links for Home, Favourites, About, and Contact.
 The Home page displays 20 Pokemon per page, showing their names and images.
-It also includes previous and next buttons, along with the current page number.
+It also includes the previous and next buttons, along with the current page number.
 Clicking on any Pokemon redirects to a details page that shows all the details and includes an "Add to Favourite" button.
 The Favourites page in the header displays a list of favourite Pokemon with their images, names, and a "Remove from List" button.

 ## Features